 - Quick Release Method

-This used to be the quick release method, but nowadays, with the introduction of special release valve in modern pressure cookers, this method is also referred to as “Normal release”.
-The special release valve opens with a push button (or by turning the knob) releasing the pressure rapidly.
+This used to be the quick release method, but nowadays, with the introduction of a special release valve in modern pressure cookers, this method is also referred to as “Normal release.”
+The special release valve opens with a push button (or by turning the knob), releasing the pressure rapidly.

-The release process takes up to 3 minutes.
-Expert chefs consider it as a great help, especially when they want to add more ingredients or check whether the food is done.
+The release process takes up to three minutes.
+Expert chefs consider it to be a great help, especially when they want to add more ingredients or check whether the food is done.
 After releasing the pressure, you can open the lid without cooling off the food.

 If you’re cooking thick recipes, like risotto or chili, you can use this method without opening the cooker, just to release excessive steam.